rganlath3/DarkPassenger/README.md

 [![Status: In Development](https://img.shields.io/badge/Status-In%20Development-yellow.svg)]()

 A modular payload for use as a ROS learning platform.
 Each floor of the chassis delivers different capabilities.
-The initial design is mounted on a roomba.
+The initial design is mounted on a differential drive roomba with plans to expand to treaded or quad-coptor platforms.

 ![Dark Passenger Iso View](/Visual_Documentation/ISOView03192025.png)

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The idea was to reuse a cheap roomba to create a platform for learning ROS and sensor integration.
-The end goal is to have a project incorporate aluminum extrusion, working with acrylic, ESP32-S3, stepper motors, thermal camera, depth camera, LIDAR, slip rings, DC motor controllers, encoders, 3D printing, INS sensor fusion, relays, GPS, and power distribution.
+The idea was to reuse a cheap roomba to create a platform for learning ROS2 and sensor integration.
+The end goal is to have a project incorporate aluminum extrusion chassis, working with acrylic, ESP32-S3, KiCAD PCB Development, stepper motors, thermal camera, depth camera, LIDAR, slip rings, DC motor controllers, encoders, 3D printing, INS sensor fusion, relays, GPS, SLAM, NAV2 (navigation stack) and power distribution.

 ### Design Tools & Requirements